 "Why her?"
 Hiccup asked cautiously.
 He honestly didn't want the older boy to yell in his ear.

 "Well, it's either her, or we can get plowed over by Fatso or a Horn Head," he gestured to their choices.
-"But, you CAN make another choice.
-Excuse me while I catch an infection from a deep and oozy gash in my arm curtsy of Lump Braids over there."
+"But, you can make another choice.
+Excuse me while I catch an infection from a deep and oozy gash in my arm courtesy of Lump Braids over there."
 Hiccup rolled his eyes at Snot and sighed.
-For once in his flirtatious life, Snotlout Jorgenson made sense.
+For once in his brainless life, Snotlout Jorgenson made sense.